 Eligibility

-This Taster Series is aimed at academically able students who meet all of the criteria below:
+This Taster Series is aimed at academically able young women who meet all of the criteria below:

 • you are in Year 12 England or Wales, S5 Scotland or Y13 Northern Ireland.